Luis Maldonalle – Dark Review

 The First Three Sins of Dark

-The Fourth Sin: Overall Discussion: A unique duo concept: The entire album is a dark exploration with a twist.
+A unique duo concept: The entire album is a dark exploration with a twist.

 As soon as the listener presses the play button, the opening piece, Arrow Wounded Heart, greets the listener with the sound of horns and Lindisfarne Raid.
 Followed suit with a rapid-fire power/heavy metal instrumental and vocal onslaught that set up the tone of the remaining album.

 As the listener embarks on their journey with the second piece, Hammer of God, and the remaining eight pieces, they are immersed in a unique duo concept: The entire album is a dark exploration with a twist.
 There’s a duality in everything, a light at the end of the tunnel.
 “And Death Shall Come” and “Dead World Gone” are about the end.
-But sometimes, it means restarting and going to the afterlife.
+But occasionally, it means restarting and going to the afterlife.

 Over the years, Luis has consistently intrigued us with his unique musical evolution.
 From his debut album Furia to his latest singles, Dawn of the Black Heart and Dead World Gone, are part of the “Dark” track listing.
 Luis has continued to impress us with his artistic fruit of art devilmanship prowess.
 Each of his songs possesses a unique identity and sound, ensuring that none feels monotonous or repetitive.
 This evolution in his music keeps us eagerly anticipating his next musical venture.